Munksgaard/flakify/README.md

 To create a new Phoenix project that's already initialized with a Nix flake, run the following command:

 ```
-mix igniter.new flakify_test --install flakify@github:Munksgaard/flakify --with phx.new --with-args="--no-ecto"
+mix igniter.new flakify_test --install flakify --with phx.new --with-args="--no-ecto"
 ```

 This will: